How do you get the most out of networking events?

-Firstly, one has to decipher the purpose of attending the event and 8 times out of 10 when the primary objective is to obtain as many sales lead as humanly possible, networking will be eventually be viewed as a regurgitated and extremely tired Sales pitch event.
+Firstly, one has to decipher the purpose of attending the event.
+Eight out of Ten times when the primary objective is to obtain as many sales lead as humanly possible networking becomes a regurgitated and extremely tired Sales pitch event.

 the exchange of information or services among individuals, groups, or institutions; specifically: the cultivation of productive relationships (Miriam Webster Dictionary).

-It is for you to determine your Networking objective for each event and there will be occasions when an event will not fulfill any objective and in that instance, you can simply choose not to attend.
+It is for you to determine your Networking objective.
+There may be occasions when an event will not fulfill any objective and in that instance, you can simply choose not to attend.

 This is not to say that a lead cannot be attained from a networking event as it most definitely can.
 However, this would generally happen once a relationship has been established and subsequently nurtured and off the back, a mutually beneficial transaction may occur.

 Whatever the primary networking objective is, aim to remember “People buy People first” and building a solid relationship is the foundation for a productive relationship.